reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. code-block:: bash

    $ git pull

-This command will compare the remote and local repositories and will download all changes from the remot version of the repository
+This command will compare the remote and local repositories and will download all changes from the remote version of the repository

 More information `here <https://git-scm.com/docs/git-pull>`_.